Mammoth Mountain Snowmaking System

 The Wet Blub Factor

-Aside from air temperature, the Snowmaking staff at Mammoth Mountain Ski Area keeps a close eye on the Wet Bulb.
-The Wet-bulb Temperature is a combination of the air temperature and the humidity and is the most critical indicator for snowmaking.
+Aside from air temperature, the Snowmaking staff at Mammoth Mountain Ski Area keeps a close eye on the Wet Bulb temperature.
+This Temperature is a combination of air temperature and humidity and is the most critical indicator for snowmaking.

 A Wet-Bulb Temperature in the low to mid-20s means the Mammoth Mountain Snowmaking Crew can even make snow at or above 32 degrees in some situations.

-The bottom line is as the temperature and humidity drop, the amount of snow made per hour goes up.
+The bottom line is that the amount of snow made per hour increases as the temperature and humidity drop.

-When temperatures are at 32 degrees or warmer, the snow they make is like solid cement, and it’s excellent base-building snow, but it takes several days to get a run open.
+When temperatures are 32 degrees or warmer, the snow they make is like solid cement.
+It’s excellent base-building snow, but it takes several days to get a run open.

 Wet Bulb Chart for Snowmaking on Mammoth Mountain